Honor Code

 Cheating

 Any conduct during a program, course, quiz, examination or any other assignment which involves the unauthorized giving, receiving, offering or soliciting of information.
-Cheating includes, but is not restricted to, the following:

 Academic Misconduct